Uploading Firmware¶

 Warning

-Signing The Archive
+Signing The Archive¶

 The upload process repacks the uploaded archive into a new cabinet file and signs the firmware image using a detached GPG or PKCS#7 signature so client tools can be sure the firmware actually originated from the LVFS.
 Any existing Windows Update signatures are also copied into the new archive although are not used on Linux.
 The signed archive is prefixed with the hash of the uploaded file to avoid clashes with other uploaded files and to make the download location non-predictable.

-Normally firmware is uploaded to a private remote.
-This firmware is available to only the user that uploaded it, and any QA users in the vendor group.
-It is not visible to end-users, other vendors or to fwupd running locally.
+This firmware is available to only the user that uploaded it, and any QA users

-Once the firmware is moved to testing it is available to the general public, typically a few thousand users who have opted-in to testing pre-release firmware.
+typically a few thousand users who have opted-in to testing pre-release firmware.

-Then the firmware can be moved to stable which makes it available to tens of millions of public users.
+Then the firmware can be moved to stable

-Affiliated Vendors
+Affiliated Vendors¶

 The affiliates feature on the LVFS may be interesting to larger OEMs, as it allows users working for other ODMs to upload firmware on the OEMs behalf.